metal-stack-cloud/terraform-provider-metal/docs/resources/public_ip.md

 ### Optional

 - `description` (String) Here you can give your IP an optional description for your own use.
+- `type` (String) Determines the type of the public ip address.
+	If you want the IP to outlive the cluster lifecycle, mark it as static.
+Otherwise it will be deleted along with the cluster.
+	Another use case would be if you want to have a stable egress address on the internet gateway for your cluster.
+	Must be either 'static' or 'ephemeral'.
+Static IPs cannot be made ephemeral.

 ### Read-Only